Course Name: CSU0033 Operating Systems 作業系統 (Spring 2025)

 Course Syllabus

-Operating systems (OS) stand as the core software in virtually every physical programmable computing systems.
+Operating systems (OS) stand at the core in virtually every modern computing systems.
 From Apps developers to firmware engineers, knowledge of how OS works often makes them better team players in R&D groups for systems software.
 This one-semester course is designed for third-year undergraduate engineering students, and together we will learn the essentials of operating systems, both theory and practice.

 This course will cover topics that are considered standard: processes and their management and synchronization, memory and storage management, and file systems, or put in another way, virtualization, concurrency, and persistence (https://pages.cs.wisc.edu/~remzi/OSTEP/).

 This is a demanding course.
-We hope students will learn as much as possible from this course, and that means you will need to spend some nontrivial amount of time in both textbook reading and hands-on exercises.
-The lecture hours will be used to expound key concepts, and both the textbooks and exercises will be the real meat that will take time to digest.
+You should expect to spend some nontrivial time in both textbook reading and hands-on tinkering.
+The lecture hours will be used to expound key concepts, and both the textbooks and assignments will be the real meat for you to digest.
 Simply put, you will learn little if you spend time only in lecture hours.
 Nevertheless, and hopefully, those hours spent could help prepare you to master the hard stuff.

 Grading: